viaacode/kranten_e2e_batch/README.md

 in correctly.
 This will initiate the process and return a response immediately.
 The process will take a while to run, depending on the size of the batch.

+### Retrying 'NOK' files
+You can send an additional parameter: `retry_nok` in order to have the batch re-check the files that are not of status `on_tape` or `on_disk`.
+The value of the parameter doesn't matter, if it's sent with the call, retrying NOK files will be set to `true`.

 ### cURL example

 ```shell